10 Holiday Pet Safety Tips

 Choose items from your meal prep that are safe, like turkey giblets, and prepare them separately for your pet.
 This way, you can enjoy holiday meals without risking your pet's health.

-Avoid open bowls of food, and don't leave food, boxes of chocolate (particularly chocolate liqueurs), alcohol, or leftovers where a curious pet can access them.
+Don't leave food or snacks, like boxes of chocolate (particularly chocolate liqueurs), alcohol, or leftovers where a curious pet can access them.
 Keep garbage secure indoors and out for your pet's safety and others.

-Disposing of turkey carcasses should be done especially carefully, as cooked poultry bones and some raw ones can splinter and be very harmful to your pets.
+Disposing of turkey carcasses should be done especially carefully, as cooked poultry bones and some raw ones can splinter and be very harmful when ingested.

 Natural Treats Xmas Dogs